hramovsky/AEMotionTimeline/README.md

 # AE Motion Timeline

-AE Motion Timeline is an After Effects template for UI motion designers that can help to present UI animations.
+AE Motion Timeline is an After Effects template that can help UI motion designers present their UI animations.

 # Quick note